Want to get more out of your RV? Subscribe to the Camping World YouTube channel, and never miss a video.

 Version 2 – Slides with the hex nut attached to the electric actuator motor

-1. Locate the hex nut on our slide-out’s electric actuator motor.
+1. Locate the hex nut on your slide-out’s electric actuator motor.

 You’ll need to slide underneath your RV to gain access.
 In the worst case, you may need to cut a hole in your RV’s underbelly to access the actuator motor.

-2. Utilize ratchet with appropriately sized fitting for the hex nut.
+2. Utilize a ratchet with an appropriately sized fitting for the hex nut.

 3. Turn the ratchet clockwise to retract the slide.